 Butterfly photographers take note of potential butterfly puddling areas such as water patches in ditches on the side of the road because they are great places to find a variety of butterfly species.

-The life span of an adult butterfly also differs from species to species.
+Adult life spans also differ from species to species.
 Some species such as Monarch Butterflies and Red Admirals are known for their long migrations.
-Adults fly great distances to overwinter in warm areas, prior to flying north for breeding season.
+Newly hatched adults fly great distances to overwinter in warm areas, prior to flying north for breeding season.
 Generally the long distance migrating butterflies can live for an entire year in order to complete the life cycle.

 In our own country all the common birds and flowers have also received such names, and it is my belief that the study of butterflies would be far more popular, if they also had common names.